Skip to content

 Focus on Sales Transactions

-Selling is typically transaction-focused, with an emphasis on meeting sales targets and driving revenue.
+Selling is typically transaction-focused, with an emphasis on winning more deals after key sales trigger events and driving revenue.
 While marketing aims to create long-term relationships with customers, selling is more concerned with the immediate conversion of leads into sales.

 Importance of Product Knowledge in Selling